 - 1. Plan developmentally appropriate activities for children 0-8. - 2.
 Demonstrate appropriate guidance techniques for children. - 3.
-Demonstrate ethical/professional behaviors.
+Demonstrate ethical/professional behaviors and build relationships with children, parents, and coworkers.

 Early Childhood Education [A55220G]

 Courses for this A.A.S. degree program are offered day, evening, online and/or hybrid.